lukegustafson/golf-horse-sigbovik/README.md

 # golf-horse-sigbovik
 These are "sanitized" versions of my submissions to the Sigbovik Golf Horse competition (http://golf.horse/sigbovik/).
-"Sanitized" means I have changed the string containing compressed data, as well as the multiplier of 9.1, so as to not reveal my best solution. auroch_sanitized.js still solves the problem, but the compressed data is much larger than my submissions.
+"Sanitized" means I have changed the string containing compressed data, as well as the multiplier of 9.1, so as to not reveal my best solution. auroch_sanitized.js, unlike the other JS files here, does solve the problem, but the compressed data is much larger than my submissions.
 Please see my article https://www.luke-g.com/sigbovik-golf-horse/ for a detailed description how my programs work.

 My submissions are as follows:
 * auroch: 564 bytes